Mom of two sons, caregiver, MBC awareness advocate

 My First Diagnosis

 Since I was diagnosed, I feel like I live my life in segments of summer vacations.
-I get some kind of scan every three months and in the time in between, I try not to think about MBC too much.
-It’s just too overwhelming.
+I get some kind of scan every three months or so, and in the time in between, I try not to think about metastatic breast cancer; it’s just too overwhelming.
 It’s not just about the cancer; it’s about my family and our future.
 Sometimes it’s the little things that catch me off guard the most, and when I get upset, I’ll go off alone and give myself a little pity party.
 But then I say to myself, “Okay, I can do this.”

 My dad has a saying: “There’s Kim, better known as ‘I can do it.’”
 Growing up, my father always made me feel like I could do anything.
 He would say, “Don’t tell me you can’t, just do it; get on that bike and ride.”

 I thought I could do everything myself, even when I was diagnosed with early-stage breast cancer in 2005, while I was at a business conference in New Orleans.
-I’d had a biopsy done before I’d left, and I was in the outside courtyard of the Ritz Carlton when the doctor called to say the biopsy had come back positive.
+I’d had a biopsy done before I’d left, and I was sitting outside in the courtyard where I was staying, when the doctor called to say the biopsy had come back positive.
 I had breast cancer.

 Treatment started, and I really struggled.
-When I looked in the mirror all I saw was someone who gained weight, had no hair, and now had uneven boobs from the lumpectomy.
+When I looked in the mirror all I saw was someone who gained weight from the steroids I was taking, had no hair from the chemo, and now had a pair of uneven boobs from the lumpectomy.

 My Diagnosis Of MBC

-Almost 10 years after my first diagnosis, I was in New Orleans again for that same conference.
+Many years after my first diagnosis, I was in New Orleans again for that same conference.
 I’d been experiencing back pain, and I’d gone to the doctor for an MRI before I’d left.
 I was expecting the phone call that day about the back pain.
 I thought the pain was caused by working out too much.
-I found myself back at the same Ritz Carlton as before.
-I sat there in the same courtyard where I had breakfast 10 years earlier and ordered a glass of champagne ready to celebrate good news.
-Then the doctor called and said, “You need a bone biopsy, Kim.
+I found myself back at the same hotel as before.
+I sat there in the same courtyard where I had breakfast years earlier and ordered a glass of champagne ready to celebrate good news.
+As they were delivering the champagne, the doctor called and said, “You need a bone biopsy, Kim.
 It definitely looks like it’s cancer.”
 I sat there alone in disbelief.
 I’m in New Orleans: same conference, same hotel, and wondered, Why did I come here?

 When I got back to my room, all of my anxieties came out.
 My husband was there, and after I told him, he held me as I cried.
-I didn’t want to do this again—I didn’t think I could do it again.
+Screaming into the pillow, I didn’t want to do this again—I didn’t think I could do it again.
 Obviously, New Orleans is NOT the city for me, but I did have choices to make.
 I decided to hit everything head on.
-Taking charge, I scheduled my biopsy so I could have it done immediately upon my return.
+Taking charge, like I normally do, I scheduled my biopsy so I could have it done immediately upon my return.

 I started radiation immediately for the bone metastases.
 However, the rest of my treatment plan could not be determined as the two initial pathology reports came back inconclusive.
 I took the lead again and said I want it sent for further testing.